edgedb/edgedb/docs/stdlib/bytes.rst

     .. versionadded:: 4.0

-    Returns the bytes of a Base64-encoded str.
+    Returns the :eql:type:`bytes` of a Base64-encoded :eql:type:`str`.
     Returns an InvalidValueError if input is not valid Base64.

     .. code-block:: edgeql-repl